 A great headline for a comparison looks something like this:

-You see?
-If you were looking for an amazing sharing plugin, you'd click on those, right?
+Do you see?
+If you were looking for an amazing sharing plugin, you’d click on those, right?

 You see how similar they all are?
 Yeah, that’s what I mean by writing a headline for a comparison review isn’t too difficult.

 So go ahead and write up a headline that’s similar to the ones in the images above.

 If you’re having trouble coming up with a click-worthy headline, try this simple formula:

 “Top X” + “product type” + “year”